Manhasset, New York

-Manhasset is a hamlet and census-designated place (CDP) in Nassau County, on the North Shore of Long Island, in New York, United States.
-It is considered the anchor community of the Greater Manhasset area.
-The population was 8,176 at the 2020 census.
+Manhasset is an affluent hamlet and census-designated place (CDP) in Nassau County, on the North Shore of Long Island, in New York, United States.
+It is considered the anchor community of the Greater Manhasset area, and is partially located on the southwestern part of the Cow Neck Peninsula.
+The population was 8,176 at the time of the 2020 census.

-As with other unincorporated communities in New York, its local affairs are administered by the town in which it is located, the Town of North Hempstead, whose town hall is in Manhasset, making the hamlet the town seat.
+As with other unincorporated communities in New York, the CDP's local affairs are administered by the town in which it is located, the Town of North Hempstead.

+Additionally, the hamlet serves as the town seat of North Hempstead, and North Hempstead Town Hall – the town's governmental headquarters – is located within Manhasset's downtown, along Plandome Road.

 Etymology

-The name Manhasset was adopted in 1840.
-It is most likely the anglicized rendition of the name of a local Native American tribe whose name translates to "the island neighborhood".
+The name Manhasset was adopted for the community in 1840.
+It is most likely the anglicized rendition of the name of a nearby Native American tribe whose name translates to "the island neighborhood".